-It's a truism that millennials, as a generation, were raised differently than their older cohorts.
+It's a truism that Millennials, as a generation, were raised differently from their older cohorts.
 Their parents were more likely to helicopter, less likely to be authoritarian.
 Their schools were all about "everyone gets a trophy" and less about "winners and losers."

 Most people (especially those relatively new to the business world) think that success in the workplace rests upon your ability to do your job well.
 That's only partly true.
 You can be doing a fantastic job without your boss knowing anything about it.

-Even if your boss does know what you're accomplishing, they might assume that the best way to keep you happy is to pile on more of the same... when in fact you'd rather have a promotion, change positions, or get a hefty raise.
+Even if she does know what you're accomplishing, your boss might assume that the best way to keep you happy is to pile on more of the same, when in fact you'd rather have a promotion, change positions, or get a hefty raise.

 1. Create a core message.

 Think of yourself as a one-person marketing group, constantly promoting and positioning your contribution--a core message, if you will.
-Example: rather than identifying yourself as "Chief Recruiter" you would identify yourself as "I'm our in-house expert on recruiting hard-to-find top talent."
+Example: Rather than identifying yourself as "chief recruiter," you could identify yourself as "our in-house expert on recruiting hard-to-find top talent."

-Here's another example: if you're in a cross-organization meeting where people are introducting themselves, rather than describing yourself by your job title (like "Lead Programmer,") you would describe yourself as "the person who'se making certain that the app development team delivers on-time and on-budget."
+Here's another example: if you're in a cross-organization meeting where people are introducing themselves, rather than describing yourself by your job title (like "lead programmer,") you could describe yourself as "the person who's making certain that the app development team delivers on-time and on-budget."

 (Note: I recently posted this method for creating killer core messages.)

 Every boss is a little bit paranoid that employees won't do what they've committed to do or are screwing up and hiding it.
 Most bosses deal with that paranoia by micromanaging, which is big pain in your *ss and makes your job more difficult.
 If you're being micromanaged, it's probably because you're not managing your boss well.